 “Breyer’s model horses have been the iconic American toy since the 1950s.
-Breyer horses are the most realistic, authentic model horses, and many are inspired by real horse heroes like Sea Biscuit and Secretariat,” according to Kathleen Fallon, vice president of communications for Reeves International Inc., Pequannock, New Jersey.
+Breyer horses are realistic, authentic model horses,” according to Kathleen Fallon, at Reeves International, Pequannock, New Jersey, the Breyer manufacturer.

 “Breyer now specializes in model horses made from cellulose acetate, a form of plastic, and also produces other animal models from the same material,” Fallon said.